Table of Contents (collapsible)

 Nursery Practice

 Methow Natives, Winthrop, Washington, propagated sagebrush false dandelion in flats using a 1:1:1 soil mix of peat moss, perlite and vermiculite (BLM Forb Propagation Notes 2003–2006 reviewed by Camp and Sanderson 2007).
 The soil mix was amended with dolomite lime, NPK 8-6-12 fertilizer, superphosphate, and micronutrient fertilizer.
-Germination occurred if untreated seeds were planted in spring without stratification, but not if seeds were first stratified outdoors for 4 months in winter before being moved into a greenhouse.
+Germination occurred if untreated seeds were planted in spring without stratification, but not when seeds were stratified outdoors for 4 months in winter before being moved into a greenhouse.
 Seedlings were planted in 10 in³ (164 cm³) cone-tainers and held over the summer for fall planting.

 Wildland Seeding And Planting